playht/pyht/README.md

 The `tts` method takes the following arguments:

-- `text`: The text to be converted to speech.
-    - a string or list of strings.
+- `text`: The text to be converted to speech; a string or list of strings.
-- `options`: The options to use for the TTS request.
-    - a `TTSOptions` object (see below).
+- `options`: The options to use for the TTS request; a `TTSOptions` object (see below).
-- `voice_engine`: The voice engine to use for the TTS request.
+- `voice_engine`: The voice engine to use for the TTS request; a string (default `Play3.0-mini-http`).
-    - `Play3.0-mini-http` (default): Our latest multilingual model, streaming audio over HTTP.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+    - `PlayDialog-*`: Our large, expressive multilingual model, which also supports multi-turn two-speaker dialogues.
+        - `PlayDialog-http`: Streaming and non-streaming audio over HTTP.
+        - `PlayDialog-ws`: Streaming audio over WebSockets.
+    - `Play3.0-mini-*`: Our small, fast multilingual model.
+        - `Play3.0-mini-http`: Streaming and non-streaming audio over HTTP.
-    - `Play3.0-mini-ws`: Our latest multilingual model, streaming audio over WebSockets.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+        - `Play3.0-mini-ws`: Streaming audio over WebSockets.
-    - `Play3.0-mini-grpc`: Our latest multilingual model, streaming audio over gRPC.
-Use this voice engine if you're using Play On-Prem.
-(NOTE that it is `Play` not `PlayHT` like previous voice engines)
+        - `Play3.0-mini-grpc`: Streaming audio over gRPC.
+NOTE: This voice engine is ONLY available for Play On-Prem customers.
     - `PlayHT2.0-turbo`: Our legacy English-only model, streaming audio over gRPC.
+- `streaming`: Whether or not to stream the audio in chunks (default True); non-streaming is only enabled for HTTP endpoints.

 ### TTSOptions